 The Chilliwack School District (SD #33) is a learning community of over 14,000 students, served by 1,800 teachers and support staff.
-Chilliwack is home to 20 elementary schools, six middle schools and four secondary schools as well as alternative programs, continuing education, and distance learning programs.
+Chilliwack is home to 21 elementary schools, six middle schools and five secondary schools as well as secondary alternative programs, continuing education, and distance learning programs.
 French Immersion is offered at six schools in Chilliwack.

 Chilliwack is home to several independent schools.
 These schools generally provide the standard curriculum plus a special area of focus, such as Christian education.

 The University of the Fraser Valley is a fully accredited, public university that enrolls approximately 15,000 students per year.
 UFV has campuses and locations in Abbotsford, Chilliwack, Mission, and Hope, and a growing presence in Chandigarh, India.

 UFV is large enough to offer variety, and small class sizes allow you to get to know your instructors and learn in a hands-on environment.
 UFV offers more than 100 programs, including three master’s degrees, 21 bachelor’s degrees, majors, minors, and extended minors in more than 35 subject areas, and 17 trades and technology programs.

 Located next door to the main UFV building at Canada Education Park, UFV’s Trades and Technology Centre offers several training opportunities in applied technology and Red Seal Trades, including:

 The Canada Education Park is a multi-agency educational partnership that brings together some of the nation’s most respected education, training and research facilities and partners including the University of the Fraser Valley (UFV), the Royal Canadian Mounted Police Pacific Region Training Centre (RCMP PRTC), the Justice Institute of British Columbia (JIBC), Canada Border Services Agency (CBSA), the City of Chilliwack, Canada Lands Company and the Chilliwack Economic Partners Corporation.